Edward Salomon

-Edward Salomon (August 11, 1828 – April 21, 1909) was a Jewish American politician and the 8th Governor of Wisconsin, having ascended to office from the Lieutenant Governorship after the accidental drowning of his predecessor, Louis P. Harvey.
-He was the first Jewish Governor of Wisconsin.
+Edward Salomon (August 11, 1828 – April 21, 1909) was a Jewish American politician and the eighth governor of Wisconsin, having ascended to office from the lieutenant governorship after the accidental drowning of his predecessor, Louis P. Harvey.
+He was the first Jewish governor of Wisconsin.

 Early life

 Salomon was born in Ströbeck, in the Province of Saxony, in what was then the Kingdom of Prussia.
 He was the son of Dorothea (Klussman) and Christoph Salomon.
-He attended the University of Berlin, but as a revolutionary sympathizer, fled the country in 1849.
-He immigrated to the United States and settled in Manitowoc, Wisconsin, where he was a school teacher, a surveyor, and served as deputy circuit court clerk.
+He attended the University of Berlin, but as a sympathizer with the contemporary German revolution, fled the country in 1849.
+He immigrated to the United States and settled in Manitowoc, Wisconsin, where he was a schoolteacher, a surveyor, and served as deputy circuit court clerk.
 In 1852 he moved to Milwaukee, where he read law, was admitted to the bar in 1855, and set up a law practice with Winfield Smith.
-Salomon was Jewish and a cousin of Edward S. Salomon, the future Governor of the Washington Territory who was considered to be one of the highest ranking Jewish heroes in the American Civil War.
+Salomon was Jewish and a cousin of Edward S. Salomon, the future governor of the Washington Territory who was considered to be one of the highest-ranking Jewish heroes in the American Civil War.

 Career

-In 1860, Salomon changed from his Democratic party affiliations to support Abraham Lincoln for the presidency, and in 1861 was nominated by the Republican Party on their Union Party ticket as candidate for Lieutenant Governor.
+In 1860, to support Abraham Lincoln for the presidency, Salomon changed his party affiliation from Democratic to Republican.
+In 1861 he was nominated by the Republican Party on their Union Party ticket as candidate for lieutenant governor.
 He ultimately won the election by a narrow margin.
-In 1862, when Governor Lewis P. Harvey drowned, Salomon became Wisconsin's first German-born and Jewish governor.
+In 1862, when Governor Louis P. Harvey drowned, Salomon became Wisconsin's first German-born and first Jewish governor.

 In 1862 Governor Salomon responded to a request from the War Department for more troops by asking for volunteers and setting up a draft.
 He was able to raise 14 regiments.
 Salomon had to call up federal troops to quell the Port Washington Draft Riot.
 Suppression of the rioters with use of federal troops cost him the 1864 Republican nomination.